@substrate-system/tapout

 cat test.js | npx tapout --timeout 5000

-Error Detection: tapout automatically detects and reports test failures from:
+Errors: tapout automatically detects test failures from:

 • Unhandled promise rejections